Dembrane/directus-py-sdk/README.md

 ## Acknowledgements

-This library was inspired by the [directus-sdk-python](https://github.com/Jason-CKY/directus-sdk-python) project, which is also released under the MIT License.
+This library was inspired by the [directus-py-sdkthon](https://github.com/Jason-CKY/directus-py-sdkthon) project, which is also released under the MIT License.
 Special thanks to the contributors of that project for their work.

+## Future scope
+1. Add builder pattern